sionleroux/cr1ckt/README.md

 2. Go to the folder where the game is, e.g. `cd C:\Users\Alice\Downloads`
 3. Run it like this: `.\cr1ck_t.exe`

+Some values the game uses can be overridden by putting a configuration "ini" file `cr1ck_t.ini` next to the game EXE file.
+An example INI file is provided in the download bundle above.

 ## For level makers

 You can edit the levels using the Level Designer Toolkit ([LDtk](https://ldtk.io/)).